 Last June, the internet collectively turned against him after a now-viral TikTok accused him – and his ‘Spill Your Guts’ segment – of perpetuating anti-Asian sentiment.

-Facing backlash for his “Spill Your Guts or Fill Your Guts” segment, one TikTok user has pointed out that the whole thing is actually kinda racist.
-A part of Corden’s Late Late talk show in which he asks guests to answer probing questions or forfeit and eat something “disgusting” instead, celebrities are seated in front of a rotating table with an array of different edible items atop it.
-Ranging from cow tongue to bird saliva, the idea is to convince his opponent to divulge personal secrets rather than eat one of the “weird foods”.
+A part of Corden’s Late Late talk show in which he asks guests to answer probing questions or forfeit and eat something “disgusting” instead, the entire premise hinges on shock factor.
+Celebrities are seated in front of a rotating table with an array of different edible items (ranging from cow tongue to bird saliva) on top it, with the idea being for Corden to convince his opponent to divulge personal secrets rather than eat one of the “weird foods”.

 ok but this is actual Asian food & youre going on live tv telling people how gross it is. thats cringe

 Playing devil’s advocate, one could argue that perhaps the duo were unaware of the cultural significance of each dish… but with a team of producers, showrunners and researchers involved in the making of the Late Late Show, it seems highly unlikely that no one on the team was aware of how such a segment might come off.